andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_04_Preprocessing.rst

 Slice-Timing Correction
 ^^^^^^^^^^

 Unlike a photograph, in which the entire picture is taken in a single moment, an fMRI volume is acquired in slices.
 Each of these slices takes time to acquire - anywhere from tens to hundreds of milliseconds.
 As you'll see later on, when we model the data at each voxel we assume that all of the slices were acquired simultaneously.
-To make this assumption valid, we (expand on this more)
+To make this assumption valid, the :ref:`time-series <Time_Series>`

 Smoothing